mahadeokhamgal/interview_questions/Java_Springboot_answeres.md

 - **How are exceptions handled in Java?**
 - **What are unhandled exceptions in java and how to handle them?**
+- **What is the difference between checked and unchecked exceptions?**
     Handled (Checked) Exceptions:
     - Checked exceptions are exceptions that the compiler forces you to handle.
 If these exceptions are not handled, a    compilation error occurs.
     - These exceptions are typically related to issues that are outside the control of the programmer (e.g., I/O errors,  database issues).